alxnbl/onenote-md-exporter/README.md

 **OneNote Md Exporter** is a console application running on Windows that exports your OneNote notebooks in different markdown formats.

 This tool is usefull to :
-* evaluate or migrate to an alternative Knowledge Management Software like Joplin or other software based on Markdown format
+* evaluate or migrate to an alternative Knowledge Management Software like Joplin, Obsidian or other softwares based on Markdown format
 * backup your OneNote Notebooks in an interoperable and open file format

 # Requirements